 - For similar reasons, when the flowers first appear is very important to me.
-Which is why I’ve listed them not alphabetically, but in order of appearance (in 2017).
-Having recorded opening sequences for a couple of years, there seems to be a fairly good correlation relative to other snowdrops from one year to the next, give or take a few days, even with weather differences.
-Also as of 2020, there’s clear evidence that left undisturbed, many forms’ flowering times creeps a little earlier each year – possibly because replacement bulbs tend to end up nearer the soil surface.
+Which is why I’ve listed them not alphabetically, but in order of appearance (beginning in 2017).
+Having recorded opening sequences for a few years now, there seems to be a remarkably good correlation for most varieties, relative to other cultivars, from one year to the next, give or take a few days – even with weather differences.
+Also as of 2020, there’s clear evidence that left undisturbed, many forms’ flowering times creep a little earlier each year – possibly because replacement bulbs tend to end up nearer the soil surface.
 If you want to plan for a long season of snowdrops within a garden, having a good idea of relative flower opening times is very important.
-Though even within a single garden considerable variation in flower opening times will be the result of subtle micro-climate differences, and other factors around the garden.
-Of course if you want to search these records more quickly for a particular snowdrop, you can just type in the name in the search box at the top right of this page, above the header.
+Though even within a single garden, considerable variation in flower opening times will be the result of subtle micro-climate differences, and other factors around the garden.
+If you want to search these records more quickly for a particular snowdrop, you can just type in the name in the search box at the top right of this page, above the header photo.

-- My definition of first flower “opening” in these lists relates to the point at which the first flower bud of a variety emerges from the spathe (the spear like sheath which protects the flower as it is forced up through the earth), and begins to turn towards horizontal.
-(Shown in bold italics in the description).
-This is really when the snowdrop flowers start to have an impact on the scene (from a human perspective!)
+- My definition of first flower “opening” (shown in bold italics in the description) in these lists relates to the point at which the first flower bud of a variety emerges from the spathe (the spear like sheath which protects the flower as it is forced up through the earth), and begins to turn towards horizontal.
+This is really when the snowdrop flowers start to have an impact on the scene (from a human perspective).
 And this change from vertical to horizontal nearly always happens very quickly, in less than 24 hours, and often overnight provided ambient temperatures are high enough.